 Last season under Swanson's guidance, outside hitter Juliette Thévenin became just the second Gamecock in school history to earn AVCA All-America honors as she was named honorable mention All-American.
 Thévenin was also a first-team AVCA All-Southeast Region and All-SEC selection as she left the program ranked in the top 10 in six career categories.

-Swanson guided the Gamecocks to an 18-14 record last season, the program's second winning season in the last decade.
+Swanson guided the Gamecocks to an 18-14 record in 2012, the program's second winning season in the last decade.
 South Carolina got off to a program-best 13-0 start and improved its hitting percentage for a second straight season, ranking second in the SEC with a percentage of .255, an improvement of 29 points from the previous year.
 Outside hitter Juliette Thévenin garnered second-team All-SEC honors after she ranked second in SEC play with 4.40 kills per set and 4.81 points per set, becoming the first Gamecock since 2008 to receive an All-SEC award.

 In Swanson's first season, the Gamecocks went 14-16 and improved its offensive efficiency and its backline defense under his guidance.
 The team led the SEC with a 16.78 digs average, the best mark in four years for the Gamecocks, and hit .226, a 45-point improvement from the 2011 season.
 Three times, South Carolina student-athletes garnered an SEC weekly award, with Thévenin picking up the first offensive listing and Paige Wheeler twice gaining the defensive certificate.